adoption

 wednesday wrote:

 Fostering is one of the best, the most generous, and the most caring things you can do in today's society.
 It leaves everyone and anyone with a sense of self satisfaction that they gave a child the life they desrve, however, it is a BIG, BIG resonsibility to take up, especially if you have you own children.
 You'll have to maintain the atmosphere equal.
 BUT it is up there, do you understand what i mean by 'up there'? it's quality stuff people!
-Razz
+Blum 3

 Adoption on the other hand, is accepting a child for life (and obviously it depends on the child to stay if they wish to after they turn eighteen) << This is where the real challenge begins for the parents ofcourse, since the 'youngling' can think for her/himself so how far will the parents accept the maturity of that child? and rememebring that they have children of their own, which complicates the situation a bit more!
-Neutral
+Fool

 and like Noor pointed out above, if adopting, the child must keep their biological father's name (the child's surname) and it hurts the person to say, "you didn't even give me your name" to their adopted parents and on the otherside of the room, it kills the parents from inside.
-Rough stuff people, Maybe it's just me perception (i think it might be Confused )
+Rough stuff people, Maybe it's just me perception (i think it might be :? )

 BUT kicking all that aside, it is one of the bestest of things that you can do... especially if you have the resources to do so...
 (I absolutely admire child minders- people who take care of your children will you are at work etc., a relief for single parents *thumbs up*) ...
 I can't believe people with such admiration for children and care by nature exist even today... fascinating!
-Cool
+Dirol

 so yeah give it your best Zahira (and everyone else who has such intentions), and let us know what's hard and what's easy, BUT remembering, all that happens/happened/will happen is due to Allah's will alone!